Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Results and discussion

 The starting point for our study of elastic scattering observables from Magnesium isotopes is $^{24}$Mg, which consists of an equal amount of protons and neutrons.
 However, $^{24}$Mg is deformed and thus a good candidate to test how well predictions at leading order in the spectator expansion for elastic scattering observables hold.
 As the first observable, we consider the total cross section for neutron scattering from $^{24}$Mg, which has been measured accurately over a wide energy range~\cite{Abfalterer:2001gw}.
 The predictions of the leading-order spectator expansion based on the NNLO$_{\rm opt}$ chiral interaction and SA-NCSM one-body densities are shown in Fig.~\ref{fig:Mg24-ntot-hw15-exp} for energies between 65 and 250~MeV.
 The calculations are carried out for three different values of \hw~(13, 15, and 17 MeV).
 For laboratory kinetic energies between 100 and 250 MeV, the {\it ab initio} prediction provides an excellent description of the experiment.
 A slight deterioration of the agreement is observed at 65 and 80 MeV, which is, however, not surprising, since with decreasing energy, the probability of rescattering within the nucleus increases, and the leading-order in the spectator expansion becomes insufficient.
 A qualitatively similar observation was made in \cite{Chinn:1994dh}.

 The figure also shows that the dependence on the $\hw$-grids is almost negligible above 100 MeV scattering energy and quite small below.
 We tested the dependence on the size of the model space, $N_{\mathrm{max}}$, and found it to be even smaller.
-In addition, the predictions of the KDUQ phenomenological potential are also in very good agreement with the experimental values, albeit with uncertainties increasing at higher energies (Fig. \ref{fig:Mg24-ntot-hw15-exp}).
-We also note that the applicability range of KDUQ is up to 200 MeV and that neutron scattering experimental data on $^{24}$Mg was used in the fits of this potential \cite{Koning:2003zz, Pruitt_KDUQ2023}.
+In addition, the predictions of the KDUQ phenomenological potential are also in very good agreement with the experimental values, albeit with uncertainties increasing at higher energies (Fig. \ref{fig:Mg24-ntot-hw15-exp}). \red{Since the applicability range of KDUQ is up to 200 MeV, the calculation at 250 MeV serves as an extrapolation outside of this range.} We also note that neutron scattering experimental data on $^{24}$Mg was used in the fits of KDUQ \cite{Koning:2003zz, Pruitt_KDUQ2023}.

 To learn about the dependence of scattering observables on the SA-NCSM model space parameters \Nmax~and \hw, we therefore should consider angle (momentum) dependent observables, i.e., proton elastic differential scattering cross sections, analyzing powers, and spin rotation functions over the variation of \Nmax~for a fixed \hw, and variation of \hw~for a fixed \Nmax~(Fig. \ref{fig:Mg24a-hw15-exp}).
-Varying the model space between \Nmax=4 and 8, we see practically no change for all the scattering observables throughout the entire angular range (Fig. \ref{fig:Mg24a-hw15-exp}a), which indicates that the chosen \hw~values are optimal.
-This is consistent with earlier studies of lighter systems \cite{Burrows:2018ggt, Baker:2024wtn}.
-On the other hand, examining the \hw~variance for \Nmax=6 reveals noticeable change in larger angles, especially for the cross sections (Fig. \ref{fig:Mg24a-hw15-exp}b).
+Varying the model space between \Nmax=4 and 8, we see \IR{very little} change for all the scattering observables throughout the entire angular range (Fig. \ref{fig:Mg24a-hw15-exp}a), which indicates that the chosen \hw~values are optimal.
+This is consistent with earlier studies of lighter systems \cite{Burrows:2018ggt, Baker:2024wtn}. \red{We note that, for an optimal \hw, the uncertainty because of the selection of the model space in SA-NCSM is expected to be smaller than variation in \Nmax, as also shown in the study of Ref. \cite{Baker:2024wtn}.} On the other hand, examining the \hw~variance for \Nmax=6 reveals noticeable change in larger angles, especially for the cross sections (Fig. \ref{fig:Mg24a-hw15-exp}b).
 We observe the same trends across all the isotopes and observables discussed in this paper.
-Hence, for the rest of the manuscript, we present results for \Nmax=6 with \hw~variance as uncertainties.
+Hence, for the rest of the manuscript, we present results for \Nmax=6 with \red{this} \hw~variance as uncertainties \red{in our calculations.
+This should not be confused with a complete estimate of chiral uncertainties, as, e.g., carried out in Ref.~\cite{Baker:2023uzx}.}